-The impetus for the move, according to the report, are difficulties under Swiss law in hiring staff from outside Europe and a growing awareness that Switzerland’s reputation for corporate secrecy may hinder Infantino’s pledge to restore public trust and deliver on his promise of transparency for FIFA.
-Officials at the international organization say Swiss law makes it difficult to recruit staff from abroad.
+The impetus for the move, according to the report, are difficulties under Swiss law in hiring staff from outside Europe and a growing awareness that Switzerland's reputation for corporate secrecy may hinder Infantino's pledge to restore public trust and deliver on his promise of transparency.
+FIFA officials say Swiss law makes it difficult to recruit staff from abroad.

-FIFA, which was founded in Paris in 1904, has been headquartered in Zürich since 1932.
-It held the first World Cup at Uruguay in 1930 and has grown to a multibillion-dollar operation that includes 211 national associations and associated men’s national teams plus 129 women’s national teams.
+FIFA, founded in Paris in 1904, has been headquartered in Zürich since 1932.
+It held the first World Cup at Uruguay in 1930 and has grown into a multibillion-dollar operation that includes 211 national associations and associated men's national teams plus 129 women's national teams.

-Its Swiss headquarters, whose unusual shape was inspired by a football stadium, was completed only 13 years ago at a cost of 240 million Swiss francs.
+Its Swiss headquarters, built in an unusual shape inspired by a football stadium, was completed only 13 years ago at a cost of 240 million Swiss francs.

 Interest in India

-FIFA was pushed to the limit by the much-publicized bribery and corruption scandal that erupted in 2015 from the U.S. Department of Justice’s sprawling investigation of international football corruption, Infantino told the FIFA Congress before it elected him president in 2016 after the scandal.
+FIFA was pushed to the limit by the much-publicized bribery and corruption scandal that erupted in 2015 from the U.S. Department of Justice’s sprawling investigation of international football corruption, Infantino told FIFA's Congress in 2016.

-It been trying to restore the public trust it lost from the scandal when it was under the direction of FIFA’s longtime chief Sepp Blatter, a Swiss sports administrator since the 1970s.
+It been trying to restore public trust it lost when it was under the direction of FIFA's longtime chief Sepp Blatter, a Swiss sports administrator since the 1970s.
 The organization has shaken up its top ranks and put in place various internal reforms aimed at reassuring the public.

 Praful Patel, president of the All India Football Federation, told India sports magazine Sportstar that he is exploring ways to set up a FIFA office in New Delhi.